 Swimwear is a big part of the show.
 We will parade bathing suits from the 1930s and 40s swimwear and lifesaver costumes, through to the modern.
 Then there’s sarongs, board shorts and 60s Hawaiian shirts!
 It’s an eclectic range of beach apparel.

-The play is directed by the Drama Department consisting of Mrs Kelly, Ms Laing, Miss McGregor and Ms Perry.
-The music for Beach is directed by Mr Sam Blanch, Head of Music and Miss Kate Hamill.
-The songs selected support and reflect the changing eras and circumstances of Australians at the seaside.
+The play was directed by the Drama Department consisting of Mrs Kelly, Ms Laing, Miss McGregor and Ms Perry.
+The music for Beach was directed by Mr Sam Blanch, Head of Music and Miss Kate Hamill.
+The songs selected supported and reflected the changing eras and circumstances of Australians at the seaside.